php-dev-br/laravel-doc-pt-br/routing.md

         });
     });

-> {note} In order to ensure your subdomain routes are reachable, you should register subdomain routes before registering root domain routes.
-This will prevent root domain routes from overwriting subdomain routes which have the same URI path.
+> {note} In order to ensure your sub-domain routes are reachable, you should register sub-domain routes before registering root domain routes.
+This will prevent root domain routes from overwriting sub-domain routes which have the same URI path.

 <a name="route-group-prefixes"></a>
 ### Route Prefixes